aplteam/MarkAPL/Files/MarkAPL.md

 #### Definition lists (description lists)

-Definition lists are made of terms and definitions of these terms, much like in a dictionary.
+Definition lists are made of terms and definitions of these terms, much like a dictionary.
 If there is a blank line between the term and the definition then the definition is enclosed between a `<p>` tag.
 However, if there are sub-definitions (see below) then all definitions are enclosed by `<p>` tags.

 A definition can span more than one paragraph, but they must be indented by as many spaces as there are in front of the ":" (maximum of three) plus two for the colon itself and the following space to be recognized as being a definition.
 Such sub-definitions are always enclosed between `<p>` tags.